hayleyw7/travel-tracker/README.md

 Once you confirm it, you'll be send back to your dashboard, where it will be under "pending".

-To end the lesson, click "Log Out".
+To end the session, click "Log Out".

 <!-- ## GIF -->